Underspecification in Language Modeling Tasks: A Causality-Informed Study of Gendered Pronoun Resolution

 \subsection{Illustrative Toy Task}

-We can demonstrate the role task specification plays in inducing underlying sample selection bias using the DAGs in \cref{fig-DAG-w2g}(a) and (b) (the latter same as \cref{dag-top}(c) and (d)) to generate toy data distributions.
+We can demonstrate the role task specification plays in inducing underlying sample selection bias using the DAGs in Figure~\ref{fig-DAG-w2g}a \& b (the latter same as Figure~\ref{dag-top}c \& d) to generate toy data distributions.

-Most generally, the symbols in \cref{fig-DAG-w2g}(a) and (b) take on the following meanings: $G$ is a causal parent of $Y\!$, and $W\!$ is a non-causal parent of $Y$, yet nonetheless included because $W\!$ is a cause of both $X$ and $S$, where $S$ is the selection bias mechanism.
+Most generally, the symbols in Figure~\ref{fig-DAG-w2g}a \& b take on the following meanings: $G$ is a causal parent of $Y\!$, and $W\!$ is a non-causal parent of $Y$, yet nonetheless included because $W\!$ is a cause of both $X$ and $S$, where $S$ is the selection bias mechanism.
 We can thus partition any feature space into $G$, and candidates for $W\!$.
-A candidate can be validated as suitable for $W$ by checking for the conditional dependencies we plot in \cref{fig-DAG-w2g}(c) and (d).
-For this toy task, we imagine only $X$ and $Y$ are measurable.
+A candidate can be validated as suitable for $W$ by checking for the conditional dependencies we plot in Figure~\ref{fig-DAG-w2g}c \& d.
+For this toy task, we imagine only $X$ and $Y$ are directly measurable.